Tutorial

 - Session expiration, such as one hour from now, one week from now, etc.

 - Resilience: Redis Cloud offers incredible resilience with 99.999% uptime.
 After all, authentication token stores must provide round-the-clock availability.
-This ensures that users get uninterrupted, 24/7 access to their applications.
+This ensures that users get uninterrupted, 24/7 access to their apps.

 - Scalability: Token stores need to be highly scalable so that they don't become a bottleneck when a high volume of users authenticate at once.
 Redis Cloud provides < 1ms latency at incredibly high throughput (up to 100MM ops/second) which makes authentication and session data access much faster!